-When the input voltage exceeds the full-scale range of the ADC, OVR (pin 3) goes high and the output code gets clamped to the appropriate full-scale level for the duration of the overload.
-For a positive overdrive, the output code is 0x3FFF in offset binary output format, and 0x1FFF in 2's complement output format.
-For a negative input overdrive, the output code is 0x0000 in offset binary output format and 0x2000 in 2's complement output format.
-Shows the behaviour of OVR during the overload.
+When the input voltage exceeds the full-scale range of the ADC, OVR (pin 3) goes high, and the output code is clamped to the appropriate full-scale level for the duration of the overload.
+For a positive overdrive, the output code is 0xFFF in offset binary output format, and 0x7FF in 2's complement output format.
+For a negative input overdrive, the output code is 0x000 in offset binary output format and 0x800 in 2's complement output format.
+Figure 56 shows the behavior of OVR during the overload.
 Note that OVR and the output code react to the overload after a latency of 14 clock cycles.